 Melzack and Wall proposed the gate-control theory in 1965 .
 The concept of stimulation of large afferent fibres to close the ‘gate’ for pain perception lead to the development of spinal cord stimulation.
 Shealy published the application of ‘dorsal column stimulation’ in 1967 .
 Over the years spinal cord stimulation has developed into a percutaneous technique where a lead with multiple contact points is inserted into the epidural space and is connected to an implanted pulse generator.
 Programmable electric current stimulates the spinal cord, leading to pain relief.
 This is particularly useful for very carefully selected patients who suffer from failed back surgery syndrome or arachnoiditi.

 Intrathecal Drug Delivery Systems

-Implantable intrathecal drug delivery systems are available for delivery of medications such as opioids or baclofen into the subarachnoid space directly.
-This may be of use for some very selected patients .
+Implantable intrathecal drug delivery systems are available for delivery of medications into the subarachnoid space directly.
+This may be of use for some very selected patients.

 1. Latremoliere A, Woolf CJ.
 Central sensitization: a generator of pain hypersensitivity by central neural plasticity.
 J Pain 2009;10:895-926.